xuxueli/xxl-job/doc/XXL-JOB-English-Documentation.md

     AppName: the unique identity of the executor cluster,executor will registe automatically and periodically by appName so that it can be scheduled.
     名称: the name of ther executor,it is used to describe the executor.
     排序: the order of executor,it will be used in the place where need to select executor.
-    注册方式：which way the schedule center used to acquire executor address through;
+    注册方式:which way the schedule center used to acquire executor address through;
-        自动注册：executor will register automatically,through this schedule center can discover executor dynamically.
+        自动注册:executor will register automatically,through this schedule center can discover executor dynamically.
-        手动录入：fill in executor address manually and it will be used by schedule center, multiple address separated by commas.
+        手动录入:fill in executor address manually and it will be used by schedule center, multiple address separated by commas.
-    机器地址：only effective when "注册方式" is "手动录入",support fill in executor address manually.
+    机器地址:only effective when "注册方式" is "手动录入",support fill in executor address manually.

 #### 4.1 create new task
 Go to task management list page,click “新增任务” button on the upper right corner，on the pop-up window“新增任务”page configure task property and save.learn more info please go and see "3,task details".